Skip to main content

 • Kativik Regional Government (KRG)

-• Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC)
+• Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 • Société du Plan Nord (SPN)